 The Little Pearl Bar + Dining

 8/13 South Steyne, Manly NSW 2095

 Close to the surf life saving club at the south end of the huge sweep of ocean beach at Manly is this cafe with wondrous views.
-As good for coffee and breakfast as it is for lunches and dinners, Manly Wine is chic and cheerful.
-Seafood is a speciality, you can visit just to enjoy the wine bar too.
+As good for coffee and breakfast as it is for lunches and dinners, The Little Peark is chic and cheerful.
+Asian hawker-style shared plates are thespecialty, you can visit just to enjoy the wine bar too.
 There is a takeaway section with chairs outside which is our family favourite.

 48 North Steyne, Manly NSW 2095

 Just around the corner from the Corso, Hemingways serves an interesting mixture of French, Mediterranean and Australian cuisines.
 The views over the ocean are lovely, there are a few tables outside to enjoy them.
 Enjoy all day breakfasts, light and full lunches and dinners, or just stop in for a coffee and a chat.